 Welcome to the Ballard Youth Soccer Club!
 We are a volunteer run organization which provides youth soccer activities in northwest Seattle.
 Ballard Youth Soccer Club (BYSC) is one of many clubs which make up the Seattle Youth Soccer Association (SYSA.)
 Last year we fielded approximately 180 teams involving over 1900 players!
 Our mission is to “Provide a safe, positive atmosphere where girls and boys can learn the game of soccer.”

-The registration fee covers direct expenses: uniform shirts for all players, field rental, referee costs, SYSA dues, coaches’ training, administrative costs, liability insurance, and equipment like balls, goals and nets.
-Five dollars of your registration fee is used for development of new soccer fields.
+Depending on the program the registration fee covers direct expenses: uniform shirts for all players, field rental, referee costs, SYSA dues, coaches’ training, administrative costs, liability insurance, and equipment like balls, goals and nets.

 Then there is a very high chance that your child and you will be making some new friends in this wonderful soccer community.